John-Charman/Website_Design_1/README.md

 # Website_Design_1

-	A website written in PHP,HTML, CSS, and JavaScript.
+	- A website written in PHP, HTML, CSS, and JS.

+		- This was done purely through self-taught experience in all four languages.

 	Featuring original artwork.
-		This was done purely through self-taught experience in all four languages.